 “I feel like I’m in jail, too.”

 “The only alternative is for you go to Social Services.
 They’ll put you in a group home.
 Just enjoy your freedom.
 This is not jail.
 So, put on the suit and jump in the water.
 Nobody can see your balls in the water.”

-“One of your bike riders?” he asked.
+“One of your bike riders?” he asks.

 “Well, he’s actually my band member’s little brother.”
-John glared at me.
+John glares at me.
 “And one of our roadies,” I quickly added.
 “He’s staying at the Watt’s for a while.
 He’ll be on the team, too.”

 “Welcome.
 What’s your name?”